krateng/maloja/README.md

 	The `update` command will always fetch the latest version, while packages are only offered for release versions.

+3) Various folders have `.info` files with more information on how to use their associated features.

 ## How to scrobble